Program Overview - What Makes Us Unique?

 - Obstetrics and Gynecology training occurs at Highland Hospital, a community hospital where residents generally accumulate experience with 40-60 deliveries in their required two blocks on service in the first year.

-- Those who wish to pursue additional OB training have the opportunity to do another 2-3 blocks and can amass up to 100 or more deliveries, with 10-20 Caesarean sections as well as forceps and vacuum-extraction deliveries.
+- Those who wish to pursue additional OB training have the opportunity to do another 2-3 blocks and can amass up to 100 or more deliveries, with opportunities to first assist Caesarean sections, as well as perform vacuum-extraction deliveries.

-- OB track residents will take second call on the Labor and Delivery service, providing an opportunity to be involved in all complicated deliveries.
+- OB track residents will take second call on the Labor and Delivery service, providing an opportunity to be involved in all complicated deliveries and provide consultation for ED patients..

 - OB/Gyn residents are usually scheduled for surgeries during the day, so it is primarily the Family Medicine residents who run the deck at that time.
 Both departments long ago realized the value of this interdependence.